OctopusDeploy/blog/blog/2023-02/devops-uses-capability-not-maturity/index.md

 In DevOps, the context and challenges faced by organizations and teams are so important, a maturity model is not an appropriate tool.
 If you want to apply a maturity model to DevOps, you may need to adjust your mindset and approach as there's no fixed end state to DevOps.
 Neither should the capabilities be adopted in a pre-determined order.

-Maturity models are not appropriate to DevOps because they:
+Maturity models are not appropriate for DevOps because they:

 - Assume there is a known answer to your current context
 - Focus on arriving at a fixed end state